 And the converse of that: don’t try to do too much.

 More practical advice: don’t sign up for too much driving on your first day there.
 You’re going to be tired from a flight (or several) and jet lag.
-The maximum amount of time you should be driving after that is about an hour.
+The maximum amount of time you should be driving after that is about an hour, maybe two.

 Don’t budget more time for travelling than you budget for doing.